bdthemes/ultimate-store-kit/readme.txt

 == Check out our other Addons 👑 ==

-Explore the best free addons for Elementor and Gutenberg to boost your site with advanced blocks, sliders and eCommerce tools.
+Explore the more free addons for Elementor and Gutenberg to boost your site with advanced blocks, sliders and eCommerce tools.

 * **[ZoloBlocks](https://wordpress.org/plugins/zoloblocks/)** 🆕☀️ - Mind-blowing dynamic block plugin for Gutenberg with powerful and advanced features offering greater web design experience.